Ancient Mesopotamian religion: Private devotions

 Besides the worship of the gods at public rituals, individuals also paid homage to a personal deity.
 As with other deities, the personal gods changed over time and little is known about early practice as they are rarely named or described.
 In the mid-third millennium BC, some rulers regarded a particular god or gods as being their personal protector.
-In the second millennium BC, personal gods began to function more on behalf of the common man, with whom he had a close, personal relationship, maintained through prayer and maintenance of his god's statue.
+In the second millennium BC, personal gods began to function more on behalf of the common person, with whom they had a close, personal relationship, maintained through prayer and maintenance of the god's statue.
 A number of written prayers have survived from ancient Mesopotamia, each of which typically exalt the god that they are describing above all others.
 The historian J. Bottéro stated that these poems display "extreme reverence, profound devotion, [and] the unarguable emotion that the supernatural evoked in the hearts of those ancient believers" but that they showed a people who were scared of their gods rather than openly celebrating them.
-They were thought to offer good luck, success, and protection from disease and demons, and one's place and success in society was thought to depend on his personal deity, including the development of his certain talents and even his personality.
-This was even taken to the point that everything he experienced was considered a reflection of what was happening to his personal god.
-When a man neglected his god, it was assumed that the demons were free to inflict him, and when he revered his god, that god was like a shepherd who seeks food for him.
+They were thought to offer good luck, success, and protection from disease and demons, and one's place and success in society was thought to depend on their personal deity, including the development of their certain talents and even their personality.
+This was even taken to the point that everything the person experienced was considered a reflection of what was happening to their personal god.
+When a person neglected their god, it was assumed that the demons were free to inflict misery on them, and when they revered their god, that god was like a shepherd seeking food for them.